ftelschow/HPE/README.md

 ## Introduction <a name="introduction"></a>
-This git-repository implements and aims to reproduce the simulation results and data analysis from "Estimation of Expected Euler Characteristic Curves of Nonstationary Smooth Gaussian Random Fields" (Telschow et al) using Matlab.
+This git-repository implements and aims to reproduce the simulation results and data analysis from

+Telschow, Fabian JE, et al.
+"Estimation of expected Euler characteristic curves of nonstationary smooth random fields."
+The Annals of Statistics 51.5 (2023): 2272-2297.

+using Matlab.
 Moreover, it will also host simulations for an upcoming NeuoImage article analyzing the LKC estimators in 3D.mex EulerCharCrit_c.cpp